-A self-contained on-line tutorial program designed to enhance basic word attack skills and medical vocabulary for students and workers in the allied health sciences.
+Medical Terminology is designed to teach basic word attack skills and medical vocabulary for students and workers in the allied health sciences.
 This course will provide a foundation of basic medical terms, which are created by adding prefixes and suffixes to root words.
-The course will include terminology used in anatomy and physiology, body systems and appropriate abbreviations for common medical terms.
-Utilizing text/workbook, weekly tests and Student Activity CD-ROM, this course will provide the student with a working knowledge of common medical terms and abbreviations.
+The course will include terminology used in anatomy and physiology, body systems, and appropriate abbreviations for common medical terms.